This

 itself is where the deceased or their family believed they could spend eternity,

-graveyards with respect is just a matter of common sense, in my opinion.
+graveyards with respect is just a matter of common sense.
+There

 is an infinite list of disrespectful acts that have been committed against

-asking here is that if/when you visit a cemetery, please don't get so wrapped up in your
+asking is that if/when you visit a cemetery, please don't get so wrapped up in your

 visit that you

-lose sight of the fact that REAL PEOPLE are buried there.
+lose sight of the fact that real people are buried there.
+It's

 Pictures,

-investigation groups I have met have been very honest, ethical, and responsible.
+investigation groups we have met have been honest, ethical, and responsible.